ChenZhu-Xie/xczphysics_SilverBullet/STYLE/Theme/Doom-One.md

   color: var(--blue);
 }

-/* Parent folders of current page - gray gradient highlight */ .tree__node:has([data-current-page="true"]) > .tree__label:not(:has([data-current-page="true"])) {
+/* Parent folders of current page */ .tree__node:has([data-current-page="true"]) > .tree__label:not(:has([data-current-page="true"])) {
   background: linear-gradient(to right,
     color-mix(in srgb, var(--grey) 20%, transparent) 0%,